coursefiles/angular-essential-training/README.md

     `http://localhost:4200/`

 The repository has a branch for each video starting point.
 For example, the branch **02-01b** is used as the starting code for the video *02-01 NgModule and the root module*.
-You can checkout branches using `git checkout <branchname>` and not have to re-run `npm install` each time since you will remain in the same root folder.
+You can checkout branches using `git checkout -b <branchname>` and not have to re-run `npm install` each time since you will remain in the same root folder.

 ## Angular CLI